-- Those home-movers who previously lived in London and got the tube to work, now mainly get the train to work in London.
-The majority work from home for at least 40% of the time.
-The move to work from home appears to have made people think about relocating to Hampshire & Isle of Wight. - However, we do not know if respondents moved jobs at the time they moved house, or if the change of transport mode was only because of the house move.
+- The move to work from home appears to have made people think about relocating to Hampshire & Isle of Wight. - However, we do not know if respondents moved jobs at the time they moved house, or if the change of transport mode was only because of the house move.

-• Eastleigh had the greatest number of respondents who had changed their mode of transport since moving house.
+since moving house.
 Of those that now drive, over half used to cycle.